eunbiggabi/term2/t2a2-readme/README.md

 ### R17.
 Describe your projects models in terms of the relationships (active record associations) they have with each other

 I currently am using 4 models: Application_record, Order, Product, and User.
 The User model has the highest functionality through the Devise where-by Users can have multiple roles & have a standard role given once created.
-The Order model finds itself operating almost like a join table as it sits between Product and User.
-Product model I  created validation.
+The Order model finds itself operating almost like a join table as it sits between Product and User with validation.
 Also, The User model divied by admin and normal user so that normal user can not create a new product.
 The Application Record model is used for the rails active record.
 Active Record automatically creates methods to allow an application to read and manipulate data stored within its tables.

 ### R18.
 Discuss the database relations to be implemented in your application